To be considered for scholarship, Students and Teachers must submit the completed scholarship application and all other requested items by March 15th.

-To be considered for work/study scholarship assistance, students and teachers must submit all items listed below by March 31st.
+Scholarship fund are distributed on a first come, first served basis.
+To be considered for work/study scholarship assistance, students and teachers must submit all items listed below.

-- One audition video uploaded onto YouTube and submitted through the scholarship application (instructions for uploading files to YouTube)
+- 1 audition video uploaded onto YouTube and submitted through the scholarship application (instructions for uploading files to YouTube)

-- Note: Teacher recommendations not required for 2022 scholarship applicants.
-2 Recommendation forms (completed through an online form).
+- 1 Recommendation form (completed through an online form).
 The link to this recommendation form will be emailed to you when you submit the application form.
-It is your responsibility to email that link directly to your references.
-Be sure you allow time for them to submit that form by March 31.
+It is your responsibility to email that link directly to your reference.

-- A copy of pages 1 and 2 from your IRS tax form 1040 from the most current year (it is fine to white or black out social security numbers before submitting).
+- A copy of pages 1 and 2 from your IRS tax form 1040 from the most current year (If possible, please black out social security numbers before submitting).
 Scan and email to email@example.com or postal mail to: Colorado Suzuki Institute, 3440 Youngfield St. #111, Wheat Ridge, CO 80033.

-All scholarship applicants are notified by email by April 15.
+All scholarship applicants are notified within 15 days of submitting all required forms.
 Institute scholarship awardees (or a parent if the awardee is less than 18 yr. old) are required to provide 3 hours of service to CSI in the form of ushering or other activities.

 Scholarship assistance is available, but it is limited.
 Please also consider investigating your local community (religious groups, schools, arts, civic organizations such as Rotary, Kiwanis, Lions, etc & private donors) for alternate sources of financial aid.